tzolov/java/README.md

 ## Getting Started

-Create a new maven Java project and add the `tensorflow` dependency to your application:
+Create a new maven Java project and add the following `tensorflow` dependency:

 ```xml
 <dependency>